ergoplatform/ergodocs/docs/dev/protocol/autolykos.md

 > Participate in community discussions - [Ergo Emission: details, retargeting via a soft-fork](https://www.ergoforum.org/t/ergo-emission-details-retargeting-via-a-soft-fork/2778)
 # Autolykos

-Security of  Proof-of-Work blockchains relies on multiple miners trying to produce new blocks by participating in a *PoW puzzle lottery*,  and the network is secure if the majority of them are honest.
+Security of  Proof-of-Work blockchains relies on multiple miners trying to produce new blocks by participating in a *PoW puzzle lottery*.
+The network is secure if the majority of them are honest.
 However, the reality becomes much more complicated than the original one-CPU-one-vote idea from the Bitcoin whitepaper\.

 ## Non-Outsourceability

 Autolykos v1 originally had non-outsourcability built-in.
-However, it became apparent that it's impossible to prevent pools with smart contracts, so they turned it off so that not only larger players could take advantage of the loophole.
-Ergo is now focusing on memory hardness in an attempt to keep mining as fair as possible, which should help prevent ASICs mining at least.
+However, it became apparent that it's impossible to prevent pools with smart contracts, so they turned it off so that larger players could not take advantage of the loophole.
+Ergo is now focusing on memory hardness to keep mining as fair as possible, which should help prevent ASICs mining at least.
 There are also some improvements for pooling, e.g. Stratum 2 protocol.

 > "Bypassing Non-Outsourceable Proof-of-Work Schemes Using Collateralized Smart Contracts" https://ia.cr/2020/044 was presented by Alex Chepurnoy at the WTSC workshop associated with Financial Cryptography and Data Security 2020 in Malaysia.